bkesterbyld/maroon-potato/src/pages/platform.md

       - title: Distributed Computing
         content: >
-          Above enables you to put logic, data and content next to your customers so your products deliver low-latency snappy data responses
+          Above enables you to put logic, data and content next to your customers so your products deliver low-latency snappy data responses.
         actions: []
         media_position: right
         media_width: thirty-three